ryanirl/torchvf/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache-2.0 license.
 See `LICENSE` for more information.